DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.10.4 System resilience, High Availability (HA), Quality of Service (QoS), and fault tolerance
     - **System resilience**: the ability of a system to maintain an acceptable level of service during an adverse event
      - **High Availability (HA)**: the use of redundant technology components to allow a system to quickly recover from a failure after experiencing a brief disruption
         - ✴️**Clustering**: refers to a group of systems working together to handle workloads; often seen in the context of web servers that use a load balancer to manage incoming traffic, and distributes requests to multiple web servers (the cluster).
+Clustering servers adds a degree of fault tolerance, protecting against the impact of a single server failure.
             - ⚒️Active-active HA cluster: each member actively processes data in advance of a failure.
 This is commonly referred to as load balancing.
 Having systems in an active-active or load-balancing configuration is typically more costly
             - ⚒️Active-Passive or hot standby configuration, where the backup systems only begin processing when a failure is detected.
 An example is the Windows failover cluster, where DB1 and DB2 are both configured as database servers.
 At any given time, only one will function as the active database server, while the other remains ready to assume responsibility if the first one fails.
         - ✴️**Redundancy**: unlike a cluster, where all members work together, redundancy typically involves a primary and secondary system; the primary system does all the work, and the secondary system is in standby mode unless the primary system fails, at which time activity can fail over to the secondary